 The types of nonprofits eligible to apply include such entities as nursing homes, food kitchens, museums, educational facilities, senior citizen centers, daycare centers, playhouses, community centers, shelters, rescue organizations, associations, etc. Nonprofits that are unsure on eligibility should complete the application and await a decision from the SBA.

-In the wake of Question 31 and the PPP loan, what do nonprofits have to consider when it comes to a fair certification?
+What do nonprofits have to consider when it comes to a fair certification and submission of PPP Loan Forgiveness Applications?

 The guidance allows for an organization that receives a loan of $2M or more to still have an adequate case for making the required good-faith certification.
 These loans will be subject to SBA compliance review.
 If the SBA determines that the organization does not meet the necessity requirement, the SBA will require that the loan be repaid.
 An organization that repays the loan subject to the SBA’s request in a timely manner will not be subject to additional enforcement.